 Advanced Liver transplant in India with highest success rates | Liver transplant cost in India

 Dean is a 52-year-old businessman from Lagos, Nigeria.
-Dean is a father of two boys who help Dean in the business.Â
+Dean is a father of two boys who help him in the business.

 The reports came and he was diagnosed with alcoholic cirrhosis.

-The doctor prescribed Dean medication advised him not to take alcohol and also suggested the right diet to him with more emphasis on what to avoid. Â
+The doctor prescribed Dean medication and advised him not to take alcohol and also suggested the right diet to him with more emphasis on what to avoid.

-However, after a few months, when he started believing that his life had returned to normal, the disease relapsed and Dean had to be admitted to the hospital.Â
+However, after a few months, when he started believing that his life had returned to normal, the disease relapsed and he had to be admitted to the hospital.

-Dean and his family were in shock and wanted to save Dean’s life at any cost.
+Dean and his family were in shock and wanted to save his life at any cost.
 Dean was also having a helpless realization of his habit of alcoholism that dragged him to this deadly condition.
-John supported his father and said he would donate his liver to his father.Â
+John supported his father and said he would donate his liver to his father.

-Dean’s elder sister Lucy came to know about Dean’s condition.
-Lucy came to meet Dean, Lucy was also a nurse, she advised Dean and his son John to not take any chances and visit India for the treatment.
-Lucy gave the MedicoExperts number to John to get connected for the treatment.Â
+Dean’s elder sister Lucy came to know about his condition and she came to meet Dean.
+She was also a nurse, and she advised Dean and his son John to not take any chances and visit India for treatment.
+She also recommended MedicoExperts.

-After 18 days, Dean and John along with Martha Dean’s wife came to India for liver transplant.
-On the same day, Dean and John got admitted to the hospital.
-The doctor did the pre-evaluation tests of Dean and John both before the transplantation.
-All the reports were in favor of the transplant.Â
+Dean, his wife Martha, and John came to India for the liver transplant.
+Dean and John were admitted to the hospital on the same day.
+The doctor did the pre-evaluation tests of the patient and the donor before the transplantation.
+All the reports were in favor of the transplant.

 The surgery day came.
 Martha, Dean’s wife, was very nervous and prayed for the well-being of both her husband and son.

-The liver transplant surgery was over and it was a successful surgery.
-Both Dean and John’s conditions were stable after the surgery.
-Dean was kept for observation and the doctor was monitoring the parameter keenly.
-Dean’s body accepted John’s liver without any significant issues. Â
+The liver transplant surgery was successful and the father and son’s conditions were stable after the surgery.
+Dean was under observation and the doctors confirmed that his body accepted John’s liver without any significant issues.

-Now about a year after his transplant, Dean has not touched the alcohol and feels great.Â
+Now about a year after his transplant, Dean has not touched alcohol and feels great.

-Before we start the discussion on different aspects of Liver transplants, let’s first understand what is the function of the liver.
+Before we start the discussion on different aspects of Liver transplants, let’s understand what is the function of the liver.

 What does the Liver do?